 This paper focuses on the WCB outflow associated with the Stalactite cyclone located close to the Icelandic coast on 2 October 2016.
-To this end, fine-scale observations of upper-level dynamics in the WCB outflow region were performed using the RASTA radar during a flight of the Falcon 20 aircraft operated during the NAWDEX field campaign.
-In addition, in-situ mea-

-- 365 surements of cloud structure and dynamics were provided by four dropsondes launched from the Falcon 20.
+To this end, fine-scale observations of upperlevel dynamics in the WCB outflow region were performed using the RASTA radar during a flight of the Falcon 20 aircraft operated during the NAWDEX field campaign.
+In addition, in situ measurements of cloud structure and dynamics were provided by four dropsondes launched from the Falcon 20.
 The observations are combined with results from two Meso-NH convection-permitting simulations of the cyclone during its mature phase.
-The first is defined as the reference simulation (REF), while in the second simulation (NODIA) heat exchanges from cloud processes are set to zero in the microphysical scheme.
+The first is defined as the reference simulation (REF), while in the second simulation (NODIA), heat exchanges from cloud processes are set to zero in the microphysical scheme.
 The main cloud structures observed by the MSG satellite are well simulated on a kilometer scale in REF, whereas the cloud tops are generally 1 km too low in NODIA.
-Moreover an abrupt eastward shift - 370 of the cyclone's trajectory, according to the ECMWF analysis, is well captured by REF but is not reproduced by NODIA.
-RASTA observations show structures with low and high reflectivity values in the upper and lower troposphere, respectively.
+Moreover, an abrupt eastward shift in the cyclone's trajectory, according to the ECMWF analysis, is well captured by REF but is not reproduced by NODIA.